JayarajManoharan/guvi_project/README.md

 # guvi_project

-Thankyou for giving me this project!
+Thank you guvi for giving me this opportunity to work on this usecase!

 Create a signup page where a user can login or create a signup by filling the user details after successful registration login  will be redirect to a profile page